torokernel/torocloudscripts/README.md

 ```bash
 modprobe vhost_vsock
 ```
-To automate these steos, use the script `scripts/install_qemu.sh` by passing as parameter the directory in which you want to clone qemu.
-The script must be executed ar `~/`:
+To automate these steps, use the script `scripts/install_qemu.sh` by passing as parameter the directory in which you want to clone qemu.
+The script must be executed at `~/`:
 ```bash
 ./scripts/install_qemu.sh ~/qemuforvmm
 ```